coder-mike/sublime-center-comment/readme.md

     // ----------------------------- Section Here -----------------------------

+This is particularly useful for headings and sections in code.

-This also works for C-like languages such as C#, Java, and JavaScript.
+It also works for C-like languages such as C#, Java, and JavaScript.

 ## Installation